cyberheisen/nessus_api_scripts/README.md

 This repo contains scripts written to interact with a Nessus scanner through the Nessus API.

-ssh_login_check.py - When the Debugging Log Report plugin is enabled, ssh login results are saved in the ssh_logins.log attachment contained in the plugin results.
-This script extracts the attachment data and provides a csv file output of the login results for each host.
+ssh_login_check.py -  This program provides a listing of hosts and their ssh login status during a scan.
+In order to operate, the Debugging log report plugin (84239) must have been enabled for the scan